internet-computer-protocol/evm-rpc-canister/README.md

 ## Related Projects

-* [IC 🔗 ETH](https://github.com/dfinity/ic-eth-starter): a full-stack starter project for calling Ethereum smart contracts from an IC dapp.
+* [IC 🔗 ETH](https://github.com/dfinity/ic-eth-starter): a full-stack starter project for calling Ethereum smart contracts from an IC dApp.
 * [Bitcoin canister](https://github.com/dfinity/bitcoin-canister): interact with the Bitcoin blockchain from the Internet Computer.